Save on Pinterest

 Microwave

 According to the first “U.S. Appliance Repair Affordability, Reliability, and Seasonality Report” released by Puls, the average microwave repair bill is $195.
-You can purchase a new high-end microwave from a manufacturer like Toshiba for about $130.
-It doesn’t take a genius to figure out it’s smarter to buy a new one.
+You can purchase a high-end new microwave from a manufacturer like Toshiba for about $120.
+It doesn’t take a genius to do the math to figure out that it’s smarter to buy a new one.

 Shop Now